dwave-examples/image-segmentation/README.md

 After the program executes, a file is saved as ```output.png``` that shows the original image on the left and the partition outlines in an image on the right.

-**Note**: For this demo to run relatively quickly, image sizes should be kept below 50x50 pixels.
+**Note**: For this demo to run relatively quickly, image sizes should be kept below 50x50 pixels with fewer than 10 segments.

 ## Building the DQM